Fleshgrinder/php-assertion/README.md

 // Assert variable (id) is (a) positive natural number.
 ```

-> _Why is it a class in the first place and not simply procedural a functions?_
+> _Why is it a class in the first place and not a collection of procedural functions?_

 Because PHP (composer) does not support lazy loading of procedural functions and it makes no sense to include the file
 in production.
-Using a class makes this possible.
+Using a class on the other hand makes lazy loading possible.

 > _Why does the class not follow PSR-4 (and the associated vendor prefixing to avoid conflicts) while the tests do?_